-YEC and Junior Achievement Team Up to Put Entrepreneurs Into High School Classrooms
+YEC and Junior Achievement Put Entrepreneurs In High School Classrooms

 Junior Achievement USA (JA) announced today that it will be teaming up with Young Entrepreneur Council (YEC) the week of November 16th to bring Millennial entrepreneurs into high school classrooms across the U.S. to share their experience with up to 10,000 young people.
 This is the inaugural year for this national initiative coinciding with National Entrepreneurship Month in November.
 The intent is to grow this initiative into the largest in-classroom, peer-to-peer entrepreneurship mentoring effort in the U.S. Participating cities this year include New York, Los Angeles, Chicago, Dallas and Atlanta.